 - European Behavioural Pharmacology Society

-I also annually teach at postgraduate level, and have successfully supervised 25 postgraduate research students (22 x PhD; 3 x MPhil).
-I have also served as External Examiner for 35 research theses (MPhil; PhD; DSc) in the UK and abroad.
+I also annually taught at postgraduate level (DClinPsy), and successfully supervised 25 postgraduate research students (22 x PhD; 3 x MPhil).
+In addition, I have served as External Examiner for 35 research theses (MPhil; PhD; DSc) in the UK and abroad.